TanishGowda/Machine-Learning-Gen-AI-/README.md

 -- Project 4 (Decision Trees) --

 Trained a model, using Decision Trees, for pattern recognition, to predict the Training Intensity Level Requirement of a client (This project/model can be used by gym trainers).

+-- Project 5 (TF-IDF (NLP Pipeline)) --

+A simple project using pyspark, which demontrates NLP tasks (Tokenizer, TF-IDF, LogisticRegresion).
+Constructed a pipeline to perform these tasks sequentially.